Gordon Hirabayashi

 Gordon Kiyoshi Hirabayashi (平林潔, Hirabayashi Kiyoshi) was an American sociologist whose principled resistance to the Japanese American internment during World War II included a 1943 Supreme Court challenge decided under the caption Hirabayashi v.
 United States.
 His conviction was overturned in 1986.
+Hirabayashi posthumously received the Presidential Medal of Freedom in 2012.

 Early life

 Hirabayashi was born in Seattle to a Christian family who was associated with the Mukyōkai Christian Movement.
 He graduated from Auburn Senior High School in Auburn, Washington, and in 1937 went to the University of Washington, where he received his degree.
 At the university he participated in the YMCA and became a religious pacifist.

 Resistance to internment, discrimination and war

 Gordon Hirabayashi's draft registration card.
 Written in the left-hand margin: "I am a conscientious objector."

 Although Hirabayashi had originally considered accepting internment, he ultimately became one of three to openly defy it.
 He joined the Quaker-run American Friends Service Committee.
 In 1942 he turned himself in to the FBI, and after being convicted for curfew violation was sentenced to 90 days in prison.
 He invited prosecution with the intention of challenging the legality of internment in the appellate courts.
 The ACLU initially denied support, which was instead provided by an independent committee organized by Washington State Senator Mary Farquharson.
 When Hirabayashi's case reached the U.S. Supreme Court, the ACLU took an active part.
 One of his lawyers was the Philadelphia Quaker attorney Harold Evans.
 The Supreme Court unanimously ruled against him in Hirabayashi v.
 United States (1943), albeit with three Justices filing separate opinions that concurred with the Court's decision only with certain reservations.

 Given wartime exigencies, officials would not transport him to prison or even pay his train fare, so he hitchhiked to the prison in Arizona where he had been ordered to serve his sentence.
 Once there, wardens stated they lacked the sufficient papers as he was two weeks late.
 They considered letting him just go home, but he feared this would look suspicious.
 After that they made the suggestion he could go out for dinner and a movie, which would give them time to find his papers.
 He agreed to this and, by the time he finished doing so, they had found the relevant paperwork.

 Hirabayashi later spent a year in federal prison at McNeil Island Penitentiary for refusing induction into the armed forces, contending that a questionnaire sent to Japanese Americans demanding renunciation of allegiance to the emperor of Japan was racially discriminatory because other ethnic groups were not asked about adherence to foreign leaders.